iirds-consortium/specification/README.md

 ## State of this document

-This document is published by the <a href="#who-defines-iirds-">iiRDS Consortium</a> and specifies version 1.1 of iiRDS.
+This document is published by the **iiRDS Consortium** and specifies version 1.1 of iiRDS.

 If you wish to make comments regarding this document, please send them to comment.iirds@tekom.de.